colinscz/.github/GOVERNANCE.md

 The project Steward is currently [@alvarosabu](https://github.com/alvarosabu)

-#### Responsabilities
+#### Privileges

-- Access to `@tresjs` social media accounts.
+- Access to `@tresjs` social media accounts
-- Access to organization Netlify account.
+- Access to organization Netlify account
-- Administrator privileges on the TresJs Github organization.
+- Administrator privileges on the TresJs GitHub organization
-- Administration privileges on the TresJS Discord server.
+- Administration privileges on the TresJS Discord server
-- Publish access to all the organization's packages on NPM.
+- Publish access to all the organization's packages on NPM
-- Domain registrant and DNS access to the `tresjs.org` domain and subdomains.
+- Domain registrant and DNS access to the `tresjs.org` domain and subdomains
 - Ability to initiate a vote
 - Ability to veto votes and resolve voting deadlocks
 - Define project direction and planning